 A Christmas Surrender

-Finally, one morning I surrendered.
 I stopped praying for health and prayed, instead, for peace, for adjusted expectations, and for joy in God's plan, although it looked vastly different than mine.

 As I finished praying, I looked up, and there, outside the window, was the entire towns' squirrel population pillaging the beautiful basket of treats I left out for the delivery men.
-There was nothing to do but laugh.

 I couldn't help but think that God brought the squirrels to see if I was really relinquishing control of this season and trusting Him with His plan.